Selma, North Carolina

 Selma is a town in Johnston County, North Carolina, United States.
-In 2010, its population was 6,073, and as of 2018 the estimated population was 6,913.
+As of the 2020 census, Selma had a population of 6,317.
 Selma is part of the Raleigh-Durham-Cary combined statistical area.
 The area has a population over 1.7 million residents, though the town of Selma is able to maintain its rural character.
 The Everitt P. Stevens House, located in Selma, was the site of the last Grand Review of the Confederate Army held on April 6, 1865, after its defeat at the Battle of Bentonville.

 History

 A CSX freight train passes the Selma Union Depot.

 On May 1, 1867, lots were sold around a newly established station on the North Carolina Railroad.
 From those lots, the town was built and considered a railroad town for many decades.
 Selma was officially chartered as a town on February 11, 1873.
 The town recently renovated its 1924 passenger depot, which has Amtrak service.
 The town is also home to the Mitchener Station, which was built in 1855, and is thought to be the oldest surviving train station in North Carolina.
 After Interstate 95 was built in the late 1950s, the town experienced growth due to its location next to the interstate.
 Today, many hotels and restaurants are located in the area due to the traffic from I-95.

 The Downtown Selma Historic District, Noah Edward Edgerton House, Richard B. Harrison School, Nowell-Mayerburg-Oliver House, William E. Smith House, Everitt P. Stevens House, Selma Union Depot, and West Selma Historic District are listed on the National Register of Historic Places.